 Hebrews 1:1-2; 2 Timothy 3:15-17; 2 Peter 1:19-21

 God:We believe there is only one God, the Father, who created all things.
-He is the eternal king, all wise and all powerful, everywhere present by his power, the Holy Spirit.
-God is righteous, just, compassionate and gracious, slow to anger, abounding in love and faithfulness, and forgiving sin.
-Yet he does not leave the guilty unpunished.
+He is the eternal king, all wise and all powerful, everywhere present by His power, the Holy Spirit.
+God is righteous, just, compassionate and gracious.
+He is slow to anger, abounding in love and faithfulness, and forgiving.
+Yet because He is just and righteous, He does not leave the guilty unpunished.

 Exodus 34:6-7; Deuteronomy 6:4; Psalms 103:8-10; Psalm 139:7-10; Isaiah 45:6; Isaiah 45:12; Luke 1:35; Acts 17:24-29; 1 Corinthians 8:6; 1 Timothy 1:17; 1 Timothy 2:5; 1 Timothy 6:16

-Jesus:We believe the man Jesus of Nazareth is the only begotten son of God, born of the virgin Mary by the Holy Spirit.
+Jesus:We believe the man Jesus of Nazareth is the only begotten Son of God, born of the virgin Mary by the power of the Holy Spirit.
 He was sent by God to be the anointed king and “righteous one” predicted by the prophets and shown to be the Son of God by miracles performed through the power of the Holy Spirit.
-Although sinless, he suffered and was crucified, yet did not decay but rose to everlasting life and ascended to heaven having been glorified and appointed judge of the living and the dead.
+Although sinless, he suffered and was crucified, yet he did not decay because God raised him to life again on the third day.
+He ascended to heaven and we await his return to earth to be righteous judge and King.

 Luke 1:26-35; Luke 3:23-38; Acts 2:22-36; Acts 3:13-26; Acts 17:31; Philippians 2:5-11; 1 Timothy 2:5; 1 Timothy 3:16; Hebrews 2:14-18; Hebrews 4:15